dimforge/ncollide/docs/geometric_representations.md

 s_{\mathcal{A}}(\mathbf{v}) = \arg \max\limits_{\mathbf{p} \in \mathcal{A}} \left< \mathbf{p}, \mathbf{v} \right>
 $$

-If several point are eligible to be support points for a given direction
+If several points are eligible to be support points for a given direction
 $\mathbf{v}$, any one of them has to be returned (preferably a corner).
 This can be seen as a function that returns a point of the support mapped shape which is _the furthest on the given direction_.
 Such a function is enough to